wso2/docs-ei/en/streaming-integrator/docs/guides/extracting-data-from-static-sources-in-real-time.md

 The mapper available for extracting data from databases is [Keyvalue](https://siddhi-io.github.io/siddhi-map-keyvalue/api/2.1.0/#sourcemapper).

-## Consuming data from NoSQL databases

-In addition to RDBMS databases, you can also extract data from NoSQL databases via WSO2 Streaming Integrator.

-Consider an example where a business saves information about its customer transactions in a MongoDB database.
-It needs to query for the top five customers in this database.
-To do this, you can create a Siddhi application as follows.

 ## File Processing

 File Processing involves two types of operations related to files: